-Not to mention, practices such as yoga also promote positive chemicals in the brain, such as endorphins.
+Not to mention, it also promotes positive chemicals in the brain, such as endorphins.
 Endorphins are the feel-good hormones that are responsible for the so-called “runner’s high.”
 They promote a state of calm and relaxation, increase pain tolerance, and create more emotional stability.
 One of the best reasons for practicing yoga is how amazing you feel after a session.

 Yoga produces positive changes to the mind and body, including the ability to manage stress better.
 Stress can have damaging effects on both our mental and physical well-being.

 One of the greatest benefits of yoga is it encourages you to develop your own practice.
-Yoga is a powerful recovery tool that can be practiced in many different ways, and you get to choose which one best suits you.
-Yoga has become a mainstream practice, and the yoga practiced you develop in treatment can be continued throughout your recovery journey.
+It is a powerful recovery tool that can be practiced in many different ways, and you get to choose which one best suits you.
+It has become a mainstream practice, and the yoga practice you develop in treatment can be continued throughout your recovery journey.